boutroslab/cld/README.txt

 								   				 may be "true" or "false" default :true.
-		    --input-folder=<path/to/dir>		- Specify the input folder for library assembly. this folder must be prepared by --task= target_ident
+		    --input-folder=<path/to/dir>		- Specify the input folder for library assembly. this folder must be prepared by --task= target_ident --spread-over-transcripts=<string>	- should the designs be equally spread oer the different transcripts of the gene -can be : true or false (default:true)

 		 end_to_end 							to perform and end_to_end analysis from target identification to library formatting --output-dir=<path/to/dir>			- a working directory as unix path to directory.